faern/ColorCalibration/README.md

 C_b &= \frac{B_{expect}}{B_{actual}},\\
 \end{align}$$

 In order to avoid clipping (all output values are already set to their max), we need to make sure all these factors stay in the range $[0, 1]$ but keep their relationship.
-This means we need to scale down the two brightest channels to match the dimmest channel.
+We want to keep as much brightness as we can, so the brightest channel should stay at value $1.0$.
 Find the largest compensation factor: $C_{max} = max(C_r, C_g, C_b)$.
 Scale down all compensation factors with the largest value:

 $$\begin{align}
 C_{sr} = C_r / C_{max},\\